danfimov/taskiq-postgres/docs/index.md

 <hr/>
 </div>

-PostgreSQL integration for Taskiq with support for asyncpg, psqlpy and aiopg drivers.
+PostgreSQL integration for Taskiq with support for asyncpg, psqlpy, psycopg and aiopg drivers.

 ## Motivation